 Its remedies for the “alcohol problem” fit the temperance model.
 That is, promoting abstinence through education, treatment, and reducing availability.
 It uses a contemporary vocabulary, of course, but the temperance ideas shine through.

 Although these ideas were promising in the 19th century, their contemporary popularity is difficult to justify.
 The bulk of the temperance and neo-temperance claims are unsupported and are actually contradicted by current data.

 This is true of such early claims as that drinking inevitably converts people into drunkards.
 And of later claims as that alcohol is a “gateway or steppingstone” substance leading to drug use.

 It is also true of political predictions, such as that alcohol prohibition would reduce ill-health, crime, and violence.
 However, these flawed temperance beliefs and ideas form the basis of alcohol policy in North America.

 It is reasonable to expect that the failed temperance framework will be replaced with a more productive perspective.
 What follows is a sketch of my nomination as the replacement.

 In the temperance view of history, alcohol is a major cause of society’s problems.
-However, the social history of the temperance era suggests different causes, which I collectively label as “dislocation”.
+However, the social history of the temperance era suggests different causes.
+I collectively label these as “dislocation”.

-By “dislocation” I mean separation of people from material, social, and spiritual ties that are essential for a tolerable existence.
+By “dislocation” I mean separation of people from material, social, and spiritual ties.
+These are essential for a tolerable existence.

 The last two centuries saw human dislocation on an unprecedented level.
 It was driven by geometric population growth and the industrial revolution.
 All over England, for example, hundreds of thousands of people were dislocated from rural homes and traditions.
 First, to cities, factories, work houses, poor houses, and jails.
 And then from these institutions to North America, Australia, and other colonies.